-Using a Hadoop framework, large-scale data processing can respond to increased demand by 'scaling out': if the data set doubles, rather than doubling the size of the server, you distribute processing over two servers; if the data set quadruples, you distribute processing over four servers.
+Using a Hadoop framework, large-scale data processing can respond to increased demand by "scaling out": if the data set doubles, you distribute processing over two servers; if the data set quadruples, you distribute processing over four servers.
 This eliminates the strategy of growing computing capacity by throwing more expensive hardware at the problem.

 When individual hosts each possess a subset of the overall data set, the idea is for each host to work on their own portion of the final result independent of the others.
 In real life, it's likely that the hosts will need to communicate between each other, or that some pieces of data will be required by multiple hosts.
-Potential problem: bottlenecks and increased risk of failure.
+This creates the potential for bottlenecks and increased risk of failure.